Our service point

 - Leave personal belongings such as backpacks, bags, and coats at the front of the room.

-- You may have your phone, laptop, pencil, and paper with you at the research table.
+- You may have your phone, laptop, pencil, and paper (no pens) with you at the research table.

 - Present photographic identification (university ID, driver's license, etc.) and fill out a registration form.
 Registration is required only once a year unless the research topic changes upon a subsequent visit.